makersacademy/taster2.0/challenge_1.md

 2. Create an index.html file

-3. Write the doctype, head and body like we've seen in during the lecture
+3. Write the doctype, head and body like we have seen in during the lecture

 4. Write a title (inside your body)

-5. Make your title becoming a link that goes anywhere you want
+5. Make your title (h1) becoming a link that goes anywhere you want

 6. Right click on your index.html file and open it with your web browser